WinterAxis/ESV-MD-Bible/The_Bible_esv/43_John/John_16.md

 Behold, the hour is coming, indeed it has come, when you will be scattered, each to his own home, and will leave me alone.
 Yet I am not alone, for the Father is with me.

 ###### 33
 I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
-But take heart; I have overcome the world." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But take heart; I have overcome the world."

 ***